Published On: Mar 06 2013 06:53:01 PM ESTUpdated On: Mar 12 2015 02:00:00 AM EDT

 1950: The Llandow air disaster occurs near Sigingstone, Wales, in which 80 people die when their aircraft crashes after stalling just before landing, making it the world's deadliest air disaster at the time.
 Three people survived the crash.
 Pictured is a memorial placed near the site to mark the crash's 40th anniversary in 1990.

-1948: Singer-songwriter James Taylor, whose best known songs include "Fire and Rain," "You've Got a Friend," "How Sweet It Is (To Be Loved by You)" and "Handy Man," is born in Boston, Mass.
+1948: Singer-songwriter James Taylor, whose best known songs include "Fire and Rain," "You've Got a Friend," "How Sweet It Is (To Be Loved by You)" and "Handy Man," is born in Boston, Massachusetts.

-1947: Mitt Romney, the 70th governor of Massachusetts and the Republican Party's candidate for U.S. president in 2012, is born in Detroit, Mich.
+1947: Mitt Romney, the 70th governor of Massachusetts and the Republican Party's candidate for U.S. president in 2012, is born in Detroit, Michigan.

 1947: President Harry S. Truman outlines a policy known as the "Truman Doctrine" stating that the U.S. would support Greece and Turkey to prevent their falling into the Communist Bloc.
 Historians often consider it as the start of the Cold War, and the start of the containment policy to stop Soviet expansion.